malramsay64/personal_site/content/post/altair_in_anger.md

 which can then very simply be expressed in a visualisation.
-Rather than being a library that actually creates the figure, Holoviews performs the reasoning about the dataset and passing that to Bokeh, Matplotlib, or Flatly for the actual rendering.
+Rather than being a library that actually creates the figure, Holoviews performs the reasoning about the dataset and passing that to Bokeh, Matplotlib, or Plotly for the actual rendering.
 This was a huge draw of Holoviews,
 I could generate interactive visualisations in bokeh,